Richardaeld/cola-vending-machine/README.md

     + Potientially forward AND backwards migrations can be made here but each will be made at the end of a successful herou build and careful attention must be paid to the process.
         + 2 additional scripts required for this are **heroku-postbuild** and **install-api**.
         + **heroku-postbuild** will be the first script called and will force heroku to call **install-api** next which will allow a non-root dir installation to heroku.
++ Due to the requirements of this project (api and user interface sharing single github repo) React.js would not deploy from the repo it was build in.
+    + To deploy the entire project needs to be copied to a new repo and extracted from its react_app folder to the root of the repo.
+    + With this step completed the new repo can be successfully deployed.

 # Tools
 + [Adobe Color Wheel](https://color.adobe.com/create/color-wheel)